 6. Easy Bright Grow Light Bulb

-This is an easy and convenient screw-in LED grow light for plants.
+This is an easy and convenient screw-in LED light.
 It has a full spectrum light range at an affordable price, and it’s an energy-efficient option.
 It’ll work with any E27 screw base, and you get more than 150 LED light diodes that work very well for energizing your plants.
-It’s popular during the winter months, and it works well on houseplants, vegetables, and flowering plants.
+It’s popular during the winter months, and it works well on houseplants, vegetables, and indoor flowering plants.

 It has a long lifespan since it’s an LED bulb, and it’s small enough to not take up a lot of additional space.
 However, you will have to buy a few if you have more than one or two plants or larger plants that need lights.
-At just under $25 per bulb, this is a very affordable option that won’t drive up your light bill.
+This is a very affordable option that won’t drive up your light bill.
 It comes with a bonus video and e-book to help you maximize your plant’s growing ability.

 - Has 150 LED light diodes

 - Need to buy or have a base